parres-hq/whitenoise/src/integration_tests/README.md

 ### 🎯 **Scenarios** - High-Level Test Workflows

 Scenarios orchestrate multiple TestCases to test complete user workflows or system behaviors.
+Each scenario is designed to be completely independent, with fresh context and cleanup between runs.
+That said, given the nature of the singleton Whitenoise instance, there might be some leakage between scenarios.

 **Responsibilities:**